NavyaSreeYadavalli/coin_detector/README.md

 ```

 ### Evalution Metrics
-As part of YOLOv5, we are calculating below metrics.
+As part of YOLOv5, below evaluation metrics are monitored.

 **Precision**: The fraction of true positive detections among all positive detections.
 It measures how accurate the detections are.